top of page

 Conduct more usability tests to match user needs for quick actions better.

-As the goal of Spher is to improve public safety for women, I would have started designing truly empowering features such as ability to rate public safety.
+As Spher aims to improve public safety for women, I'd have designed empowering features like community building and public safety rating.

 Of course, this isn't where it all ends.
 There is still a lot of work for us to improve the product in terms of usability, the visuals and most importantly - the features that would help tackling the root problem regarding safety.